The Least Crowded Ski Resorts in Vermont

 Looking for more Vermont resort insights?
 Check out our other rankings for Off-Piste, Tree Skiing, or see which resorts offer the best Value for Money.

-Best Ski Resort for Quiet Slopes in Vermont: Bolton Valley - Quiet Slopes Rating
+Best Ski Resort for Quiet Slopes in Vermont: Mad River Glen - Quiet Slopes Rating

 Bolton Valley is a hidden gem for those who crave peaceful skiing without the crowds.
 Our reviewers mention that it maintains a "low key but fun vibe," making it perfect for relaxed days on the mountain.
 Harry, an expert skier, notes that it's ideal "if you want a resort to avoid the crowds."
 The tree runs offer excellent opportunities to "explore the wilderness without seeing other people," according to Marcelle.
 Even during busier periods, a Snomad community member points out that at its worst, the lift queues are "still nothing compared to a corporate resort."
 The mountain's family ownership contributes to this laid-back atmosphere that many users cherish.